vichargrave/sniffer/README.md

 Build
 =====

-To build the test application just cd to the sniffer directory then type "make".
+Build the sniffer by running 'make'.

 Run
 ===